Structure collaboration, design better decisions

 A toolkit to guide collaborative design processes

-The toolkit is composed of a set of playful tools and techniques designed to support teams throughout conversations, reflection and decision-making: The Why’s Stairs, The Strategy Frame, The Parking Lot, Magic Money, The Waterfall, and The Glasses.
+I designed this toolkit as a sequence of six tools, each addressing a specific moment in collaborative design work: The Why’s Stairs, The Strategy Frame, The Parking Lot, The Magic Money, The Waterfall, and The Glasses.

-Together, these tools allow teams to run structured co-creation sessions maintaining clarity, focus and continuity over time.
+Together, they allow teams to run structured co-creation sessions while maintaining clarity, focus and continuity throughout a project.
+Each tool can be used independently or as part of a complete session.

 How it works